krschacht/37signals-rails-code/README.md

 This spirit of sharing was continued by Jorge Manrubia in a series of articles title [Code I Like](https://dev.37signals.com/series/code-i-like/).
 All of the Hey reference code came from Jorge's articles.

-It's worth watching and reading all of the above.
+It's worth watching and reading all of the above, if you want to know more.
+But I've found it helpful to have all the code samples organized into a repo to help me piece together how the team thinks about the overall code organization and domain model.